IngaMaholwana/whereiswaldo/README.md

 - Had to manually reseed database on live server to get updated position for Wizard on Easy map
 - Added character portraits to identify characters and added feature to dynamically check off when found

-### To Do

-- Checkmarks look weird on Easy and Medium maps